 One of the easiest ways infuse your hair, skin--and really, your whole body--with fresh, dewy life this winter is to make sure you're getting enough omega-3 fatty acids.

 We've probably all heard of omega-3s by now, and we probably all know they're an important part of maintaining good overall health.
-Still, many of us may not realize exactly just how powerful these fatty acids are.
-What's more, many of us don't realize that not all sources of omega-3s are created equal. 🤔
+Still, many of us may not realise exactly just how powerful these fatty acids are.
+What's more, many of us don't realise that not all sources of omega-3s are created equal. 🤔

 What is an Omega-3 Fatty Acid?

 An omega-3 fatty acid is an essential nutrient, meaning that we require this nutrient for good health, but our bodies can not make it themselves.
 So, we need to get omega-3 from food sources.

 Omega-3s are made up of alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).

 The Benefits of Omega-3 Fatty Acids for Your Hair

 The benefits of omega-3 fatty acids are enjoyed by our body and mind year-round, but even more so in the winter months. 🧤

 - Omega-3s have been shown to improve hair growth and prevent hair loss by providing the necessary nutrients to the hair follicles and scalp.